aka-andi/csbot/README.md

 Brenda Henriquez, Andi Motas, Firaol Tolessa

-A Discord bot that prepares computer science students for their career by providing commands to receive a link to a random technical interview coding problem from LeetCode, a data structures trivia question from Hackernoon, and alerts about new career opportunities from LinkedIn.
-The bot allows the users in the Discord server to collaborate on coding questions, which builds a community in which peers can discuss and encourage each other for interview preparation.
+A *Discord* bot that prepares computer science students for their career by providing commands to receive a link to a random technical interview coding problem from *LeetCode*, a data structures trivia question from *Tutorialspoint* and *Career Guru 99*, and alerts about new career opportunities from *Indeed*.
+The bot allows the users in the *Discord* server to collaborate on coding questions, which builds a community in which peers can discuss and encourage each other for interview preparation.

 ## Installation